Rays vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won all 13 of the games they have been listed as the moneyline favorite this season.
+- The Rays will be named as the underdog for the first time this season.

-- Tampa Bay has played in 13 games as moneyline favorites with odds of -125 or shorter and won every time.
+- Tampa Bay has not entered a game this season as a bigger underdog on the moneyline than the -105 odds on it winning this game.

-- Based on this contest's moneyline, the Rays have an implied win probability of 55.6%.
+- The moneyline set for this matchup implies the Rays have a 51.2% chance of walking away with the win.

-- Tampa Bay has combined with opponents to go over the total nine times this season for a 9-3-1 record against the over/under.
+- Tampa Bay and its opponents have gone over the total this season in nine of its 14 opportunities.

-- The Rays have a perfect 3-0-0 record against the spread this season.
+- The Rays have been perfect against the spread this season, going 3-0-0.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.